xdossantos/microsoft-backend-professional-certificate/README-SOLUTION.md

-# AcmeGrocer Customer Prioritization System
+# AcmeDealership Customer Prioritization System

 ## 🚗 Business Problem
 A busy car dealership maintains a FIFO waitlist for test drive appointments, but sales associates waste significant time contacting unresponsive customers.
 This system creates an intelligent prioritization algorithm that increases the likelihood of reaching available customers in the first few calls.